aselshall/rm/hw/presentation-hw.md

 - Do not forget to upload your final presentation on Canvas for grading.

 **Evaluation:**
-- Please review the [presentation rubric](https://aselshall.github.io/rm/hw/presentation-rubric) for detailed criteria, which can be also downloaded from this [Link](https://aselshall.github.io/rm/hw/Presentation%20rubric.docx).
+- For detailed criteria, review the [presentation rubric](https://aselshall.github.io/rm/hw/presentation-rubric) , which can you can also download from this [Link](https://aselshall.github.io/rm/hw/Presentation%20rubric.docx).

 **Tentative Agenda:**